By: Julio De Francisco (A Toast) –

 Bonus Drinking Game

-Take a Drink: whenever a crowd cheers.
+Take a drink: whenever a cannon is shot.